Minnesota Court Records

 Sex Offender Levels of Classification in Minnesota

 In Minnesota, a risk assessment scale is used to determine the risk levels to which sex offenders will be classified.
-Factors used to determine risk levels include the severity of the offense, the offender’s criminal history, any indication that the offender may re-offend when released, and any physical conditions the offender has that may reduce the risk of reoffense.
+Factors used to assess risk levels include the severity of the offense, the offender’s criminal history, any indication that the offender may re-offend when released, and any physical conditions the offender has that may reduce the risk of reoffense.
 The three sex offender levels in Minnesota are:

 Level I: Offenders in this category have a risk assessment level that projects a low chance of reoffense.
-Under the state laws, the law enforcement agency can disclose the offenders’ details to other law enforcement agencies and the victims of the offense.
+Under the state laws, the law enforcement agency may disclose the offenders’ details to other law enforcement agencies and the victims of the offense.

 How Do I Find A Sex Offender Near Me in Minnesota?

 - Sex Offender Registry: The Minnesota Department of Corrections maintains and disseminates information on individuals who are required to register as sex offenders under Minnesota Statutes 243.166 or 243.167.
 Such offenders are also subject to public notification.
-The general public can access information concerning their offense history via the available means provided by the DOC.
+The general public may access information concerning their offense history via the available means provided by the DOC.

 Minnesota Sex Offender Registry